algbio/spl-IsoQuant/README.md

 expression tables with "per-file" columns will be computed.
 See more about [input data](#sec3.1).

+`--barcode_whitelist`
+    A file with a list of possible barcodes (one per line).

+`--barcoded_reads`
+    A TSV files containing read ids in the first column and their corresponding barcodes in the second column.
+    Column that contains the barcodes can be modified using `--barcode_column`.
+Column indices start from 0.

+`--barcode_column`
+    A index of the column that contains barcodes in the TSV file specified by the `--barcoded_reads` (default is 1).
+    Column indices are 0-based.

 #### Other input options:
 `--stranded`
     Reads strandness type, supported values are: `forward`, `reverse`, `none`.